$\infty$-Operads as Analytic Monads: Mates and Monads

-There is also obviously an equivalence $\Sq(\mathcal{K})^{\txt{rev}} \simeq \Sq(\mathcal{K})$. \end{remark}
+There is also obviously an equivalence $\Sq(\mathcal{X})^{\txt{rev}} \simeq \Sq(\mathcal{X})$. \end{remark}

-\begin{defn} Let $\SqL(\CATI)^{\txt{v=ladj}}$ denote the sub-double \icat{} of $\SqL(\CATI)$ containing only the squares where the vertical maps are left adjoints.
-(We will apply similar notations with right adjoints and horizontal morphisms, also for other types of squares, without further comment.) \end{defn}
+\begin{defn} Let $\SqL(\mathcal{X})^{\txt{v=ladj}}$ denote the sub-double \icat{} of $\SqL(\mathcal{X})$ containing only the squares where the vertical maps are left adjoints.
+(We will apply similar notations with right adjoints and horizontal morphisms, and other types of squares, without further comment.) \end{defn}